-Burnt forrest floor and regrowth
+Burnt forest floor and regrowth

 Community-led recovery from extreme events sounds great – but what does it really mean?